thaisReAg/final-project/README.md

 - _Task Organization by Status_: Began organizing tasks into categories of 'Started' and 'Not Started' to enhance user interaction and visibility.
 Progress on this feature remains limited but is a main focus going forward.

+### Day 5: [13-05-2024]

+**Progress:**

+- _Tasks Have States Now_: I made it so tasks can have different states (like done, to do, etc.) and you can change them.
+- _Tasks in Columns_: Displayed tasks in columns based on their state.
+Looks more organized now.
+- _Profile Page Works_:  Managed to display user information on the profile page, making it editable and applying basic styling for improved user experience.

+**Challenges Encountered:**

+- _Profile Info Was Tough_: Getting the profile info to show up and be editable took me the whole day.

+**Solutions:**

+- _Got Profile Stuff Working_: I managed to get the profile info showing and editable.
+Still, I'm not 100% clear on how I did it.

+**In-Progress Efforts:**

+- _Personal Profiles for Everyone_: After getting the basic profile to work, I need to make sure each user gets their own personal profile.
+This includes people who just signed up and those who already have an account.
+The goal is to make the profile stuff work well for everyone.

 ## Reflective Insights

 Reflecting on the journey of developing this project brought to light several key insights and learning moments.
 Here are some of the highlights and areas for future exploration: